2013 Open GDF Suez

 The 2013 Open GDF Suez was a women's professional tennis tournament played on indoor hard courts.
 It was the 21st edition of the Open GDF Suez (formerly known as the Open Gaz de France) and a Premier tournament on the 2013 WTA Tour.
-It took place at Stade Pierre de Coubertin in Paris, France from January 26 through February 3, 2013.
+It took place at Stade Pierre de Coubertin in Paris, France from 26 January through 3 February 2013.
+Unseeded Mona Barthel won the singles title.